 Do you have a secured credit card?
 If so, you're in luck!
 A recent study by the Federal Reserve Bank of Boston found that people who used secured credit cards rebuilt their credit scores more quickly than those who didn't.
 In fact, the average score increase for those using a secured card was 89 points, compared to only 26 points for those who didn't use a secured card.
 So if your goal is to raise your credit score, a secured credit card is definitely worth considering.
 And be sure to use it responsibly - that's key to rebuilding your credit!

 If you're looking to improve your credit score, making timely payments is a good place to start.
 A secured credit card is one way to help make on-time payments and boost your credit rating.
 With a secured card, you put down a security deposit that guarantees your line of credit.
 This way, if you do miss a payment, the issuer won't have to worry about losing money in your account.
 And as long as you keep up with your payments, using a secured card can be an effective way to build or rebuild your credit history.

 4. Graduate to a Traditional Credit Card

 If you're struggling to get a credit card, then this is the perfect solution.
 You can apply with no history and be approved immediately!
-With proper use of your new secured deposit-based line of credit; within 6 months or so - depending on how fast luck goes--you'll see significant improvements in both low score AND high interest rates that will make every dollar worth it's weight.
+With proper use of your new secured deposit-based line of credit; within 6 months or so - depending on how fast luck goes--you'll see significant improvements in both low scores and high-interest rates that will make every dollar worth its weight.